JonathanWilbur/mueller-report/volume1.md

 The Office could not reliably determine Manafort's purpose in sharing with Kilimnik during the campaign period.
-Manafort did not see a downside to sharing campaign information, and told Gates that his role in the campaign would be "good for business " and potentially a way to be made whole for work he previously completed in the Ukraine.
+Manafort did not see a downside to sharing campaign information, and told Gates that his role in the campaign would be "good for business" and potentially a way to be made whole for work he previously completed in the Ukraine.
 As to Deripaska, Manafort claimed that by sharing campaign information with him, Deripaska might see value in their relationship and resolve a "disagreement"-a reference to one or more outstanding lawsuits.
 Because of questions about Manafort's credibility and our